 The NGC’s online magazine—a frequently updated source of information about the Canadian art world and the goings-on at the National Gallery of Canada.
 This online magazine includes exclusive interviews with artists; studio visits; interactive features; videos; short films; photo galleries; recommendations on exhibitions, films and books; as well as behind-the-scenes access and developments in the world of art that readers will not be able to find anywhere else.
 Go to ngcmagazine.ca now » Subscribe to the Magazine eNewsletter »

-Rembrandt van Rijn
+Rembrandt van Rijn Dutch, 1606

 etching on cream laid paper 14.7 x 20.7 cm Gift in memory of Margaret Wade Labarge from her collection, 2010

 National Gallery of Canada (no. 43099)

 Rembrandt’s landscape etchings are celebrated for their realism.
-Most are considered to be freely composed from pencil and ink sketches made during his walks on the outskirts of Amsterdam.
-Rembrandt scholars have repeatedly attempted to recognize "The Windmill" as of great personal significance for the artist.
-Now generally accepted, however, is Frits Lugt's 1915 comparison of the print with a pencil drawing in the Bremen Kunsthalle depicting the same mill in Amsterdam’s Passeerder bulwark.
-The etching includes magnificent details such as weathered straw cladding, carefully delineated roof tiles, narrow doorframes, and mossy overgrowth.
-There is no mistaking the design of the then-new smock mill with its cap on the top that rotates according to the direction of the wind.
-Barely discernible are a miller standing at the foot of a ladder with a sack on his back and a woman who stoops to tend to her chores, all suggesting spontaneity and rustic charm.
+Most are considered to have been freely composed from pencil and ink sketches made during his walks on the outskirts of Amsterdam.
+The Windmill was probably of great personal significance for the artist.
+The print is believed to show a windmill that once stood on Amsterdam’s Passeerde bulwark.
+It was nicknamed the Little Stink Mill because of the activity practised there by leathermakers of softening tanned hide by treating it with cod liver oil.
+Rembrandt here depicts in detail the design of the then-new smock mill with its cap on the top that rotates according to the direction of the wind.
+Barely discernible are a miller standing at the foot of a ladder with a sack on his back and a woman tending to her chores, all giving a spontaneity and rustic charm to the scene.